 recognized 501(c)(3) organization.
 The members of the Krewe worked hard to fulfill the

-cash and goods/services to the Krewe are tax deductible.
-This is good for us, for our
+and goods/services to the Krewe are tax deductible.
+This is good for us, for our charity

-Festival is held in August to commemorate the birth of Hathor and is complete with a
+is held in August to commemorate the birth of Hathor and is complete with a

+Noble

-Noble Court and a parade of costumes that follow the theme selected by Pharaoh Ra
+Court and a parade of costumes that follow the theme selected by Pharaoh Ra and